This article was updated on the 11th September 2019.

-Dr Owerre has now proposed a new, unstudied, topological arrangement of Dirac magnon nodal loops, or 2D closed lines of Dirac magnon nodes in 2D momentum space.
+Dr. Owerre has now proposed a new, unstudied, topological arrangement of Dirac magnon nodal loops, or 2D closed lines of Dirac magnon nodes in 2D momentum space.
 These are stipulated to be in quasi-2D quantum magnets, namely those which are a direct analog of 2D electronic Dirac nodal-line semimetals in composite lattices.

-Dr Owerre used linear spin wave theory to produce a linearized Holstein-Primakoff (HP) spin-boson mapping method, using polarized spins and aligned magnetic fields.
+Dr. Owerre used linear spin wave theory to produce a linearized Holstein-Primakoff (HP) spin-boson mapping method, using polarized spins and aligned magnetic fields.
 Invariant under inversion symmetry was used to interchange the sub-lattices using a Z2 invariance.
 The calculations also involved the substitution of the spin-boson transformations, the Fourier transformation of the quadratic bosonic Hamiltonians and diagonalization of the Hamiltonians.

-The Dirac magnon-nodal loops occurred when two magnon bands overlapped in momentum space, when the interlayer coupling was not equal to 0.
-This is a different mechanism to Dirac magnon points where two magnon bands touch at discrete points, at high symmetry points, of the Brillouin zone (BZ).
+The Dirac magnon-nodal loops occurred when two magnon bands overlapped in momentum space when the interlayer coupling was not equal to 0.
+This is a different mechanism to Dirac magnon points where two magnon bands touch at discrete points, at high symmetry points of the Brillouin zone (BZ).

-The overlapping of magnon bands led to formation of 1D closed lines of Dirac magnon nodes, where the 2D Dirac magnon nodal line-loops were topologically protected by the invariance of the parity eigenvalue arising from the inversion and time-reversal symmetry.
-It was also found the topology is robust against weak Dzyaloshinskii-Moriya interactions (unlike other approaches) and possessed chiral magnon edge modes.
+The overlapping of magnon bands led to the formation of 1D closed lines of Dirac magnon nodes, where the 2D Dirac magnon nodal line-loops were topologically protected by the invariance of the parity eigenvalue arising from the inversion and time-reversal symmetry.
+It was also found that the topology is robust against weak Dzyaloshinskii-Moriya interactions (unlike other approaches) and possessed chiral magnon edge modes.